privacyguides/privacyguides.org/docs/linux-desktop/sandboxing.en.md

 [Flatpak](https://flatpak.org) aims to be a universal package manager for Linux.
 One of its main goals is to provide a universal package format which can be used in most Linux distributions.
 It provides some [permission control](https://docs.flatpak.org/en/latest/sandbox-permissions.html).
 It has been [pointed out](https://madaidans-insecurities.github.io/linux.html#flatpak) that Flatpak sandboxing could be improved as particular Flatpaks often have greater permission than required.
 There does seem to be [some agreement](https://theevilskeleton.gitlab.io/2021/02/11/response-to-flatkill-org.html) that this is the case.

-Users can restrict applications further by issuing [Flatpak overrides](https://docs.flatpak.org/en/latest/flatpak-command-reference.html#flatpak-override).
+You can restrict applications further by issuing [Flatpak overrides](https://docs.flatpak.org/en/latest/flatpak-command-reference.html#flatpak-override).
 This can be done with the command-line or by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
 Some sample overrides are provided by [tommytran732](https://github.com/tommytran732/Flatpak-Overrides) and [rusty-snake](https://github.com/rusty-snake/kyst/tree/main/flatpak).

 We generally recommend revoking access to: